Mediation Training Program

 Participating students develop the skills needed to serve as a neutral mediator in collaborative dispute resolution.
 The hands-on group training component will focus on managing emotions, active listening, helping parties draft agreements, and mediator ethics.
 In the observation and practicum components, students will apply mediator skills to real-life scenarios.

-Students participate in the following activities over the Spring 2024 semester (registration will take place in Fall 2023):
+Students participate in the following activities over the Spring 2026 semester (registration will take place in Fall 2025):

 Participants must commit to participating in all three pieces of this training, including the mentored co-mediation experience.
-Students who complete this program may be eligible for mediation certification in the Virginia court system (please inquire if this is of interest).

 Frequently Asked Questions